Datto Disaster Recovery guide

 Restoring from the Datto Cloud

-If you are running a virtual machine in the Datto Cloud and need to bring your data back onsite for a Bare Metal Restore or a File Restore, you have two options.
+If you are running a virtual machine in the Datto Cloud and need to bring your data back onsite for a Bare Metal Restore or a File Restore, the following options are available:

-Datto offers a range of backup and disaster recovery products in addition to our SIRIS, ALTO, and NAS BCDR products line.
+Datto offers a range of backup and disaster recovery products in addition to our BCDR product line.

 Datto Endpoint Backup for PCs